placrdavid/lemmatizer/README.md

 Limitations
 -----------

-    # Lemmatizer leaves alone words that its dictionary does not contain.
-	# This keeps proper names such as "James" intact.
-    p lem.lemma("MacBooks", :noun) # => "MacBooks"

- 	# This fork of the gem contains an additional function 'in_dict'
- 	# which checks if the word exists in the dictionary or not.
+	 # This fork returns a lemma (looked up in dictionary) if there
+	 # was a match with a our dictionary terms (e.g. walk, walking)
+	 # but nil if there was no match (e.g twerk, twerking)
- 	# Allows alternative action to be taken if a word cannot be lemmatized
+	 # Allows alt action to be taken if no lemma found

 	# If an inflected form is included as a lemma in the word index,
 	# lemmatizer may not give an expected result.